Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: None (Upkeep 1 HP)
 Damage: x0 (Physical)
-Effect: If this Attack succeeds, you grab your target.
+Effect: If this Attack succeeds, you [Grab](#grab) your target.
-While you are grabbing a target, you cannot move.
-At the beginning of your Turn, make a Physical Offense roll against your target; if this roll fails your target escapes your grasp.
-You may only grab one creature at a time unless otherwise specified.
-If you have been grabbed by someone, you cannot move.
-The person grabbing you can also cover your mouth to silence you if they wish.
 Description: An untrained attempt to hold on to your target.

-> Note that you can release a grabbed target by not paying the Upkeep cost, which immediately allows you to move.

 #### Prepare
 Auxiliary